acc-wp/acc_user_importer/README.md

 The plugin provides the following 2 web pages for configuration:

 ### ACC Admin
-- parameters to access the National website
+- Which section API the plugin should connect to
+- Authentication token or token list
+- Sync changes since when?
 - what username to assign new members
+- Test mode (do not actually update the local Wordpress database)
 - What role to assign new members
 - periodic Cron timer interval
 - A button to manually trigger the Membership update